 Getting Started

-This page walks you from a fresh clone to a running ALP SDK example.
+This page walks you from a fresh clone to a running Alp SDK example.
 If you already have a Zephyr toolchain, jump to step 3.

 Pick whichever fits your workflow: